That picture may not look like much, but it’s actually three meals for my family prepped in just 10 minutes!

 This time, I decided to prepare some “dump recipes”.
 You just dump in the chicken, add a marinade and freeze.
 Then when you’re ready to cook your chicken, simply defrost overnight in the fridge and cook the next day – either on the grill, in the oven, on the stovetop or in a slow cooker.

-I prepped three different recipes, which took me less than 10 minutes – eight of which was slicing and dicing the chicken.
+I prepped three different recipes, which took me less than 10 minutes – eight of which were slicing and dicing the chicken.

 I cut five chicken breasts in half – to make normal size portions for a Shabbat lunch with guests.
 This is about $11 worth of chicken.